rhsynva/Ensemble-Algorithms-Turbo_az-Dataset/README.md

-This is an excellent initiative for your GitHub portfolio.
-Writing a strong `README.md` that explains not just *what* you did, but *how* and *why* you did it (especially focusing on manual implementations vs. built-in libraries) is exactly what hiring managers and senior data scientists look for.

-I have analyzed your `Ensemble_Algorithms_Turbo_az_dataset.ipynb` notebook and the provided text template.
-Your notebook focuses on predicting car prices (Turbo.az dataset) using various ensemble techniques, including extensive preprocessing, feature engineering, handling data leakage, and comparing Bagging, Boosting, Voting, and Stacking methods.

-Here is a professional, detailed `README.md` file tailored for your Turbo.az ensemble project, matching the analytical and descriptive tone of your provided template.

 # Turbo.az Car Price Prediction: Advanced Ensemble Techniques

 This repository contains my implementation of an end-to-end Machine Learning pipeline focused on predicting car prices using the Azerbaijani automotive classifieds dataset (Turbo.az).
 Rather than just fitting a single model, this project explores the power of **Ensemble Learning**, culminating in a rigorous comparison of Bagging, Boosting, Voting, and Stacking architectures.